d0pple33/BugLog/README.md

+# BugLog
-# Obtaining malware has never been easier.
+## Obtaining malware has never been easier.